joewing/jl/README.md

  - define   Insert a binding into the current namespace.
  - lambda   Declare a function.
  - begin    Execute a sequence of functions, return the value of the last.
+ - char     Return a character of a string.
+ - concat   Concatenate strings.

 Examples
 ------------------------------------------------------------------------------